10 Jun 2021

 Article

-When life doesn’t go to plan, for example after an unexpected extreme weather event or accident, making a claim against your insurance policy can be the moment you truly experience the benefit of insurance.
+When life doesn’t go to plan, for example, after an extreme weather event or accident, making a claim on your insurance policy can be the moment you truly experience the benefit of insurance.

 “We keep an electronic copy of all policies, so don’t panic if you can’t find your policy documents.
 If you bought insurance through a broker, they should have your details handy too.”